LLM-as-a-judge validity in physics assessment depends more on the task than the model: Discussion

-The results highlight a useful conceptual distinction between tasks that are strongly criterion-referenceable and those that are not.
-Structured physics questions are the clearest example.
-Even without an official mark scheme, there is a relatively well-defined target such as a correct derivation, a correct numerical answer, or a recognisable set of physically valid intermediate steps.
-This explains why the models retain substantial discriminative validity under blind marking and why providing a correct solution improves absolute accuracy further.
-This distinction aligns with findings in science education research showing that assessment construct features - such as complexity, diversity, and structural transparency - strongly influence automated scoring accuracy~\cite{zhai2022construct_scoring}.
+The pattern across the three task families is best read in terms of how explicitly each task defines a correct response.
+Structured questions are the clearest case.
+Even without an official mark scheme there is a well-defined target such as a correct numerical answer, a valid derivation, or a recognisable set of physically valid intermediate steps that can be checked against.
+This is why the models retain substantial rank-order agreement under blind marking and why supplying a correct solution improves absolute accuracy further.
+The observation is consistent with science-education research showing that assessment-construct features such as complexity, diversity, and structural transparency strongly influence automated-scoring accuracy~\cite{zhai2022construct_scoring}.

-The code-plot task, while not reducible to a single short correct answer, is also substantially criterion-referenceable in practice.
-A scientifically good plot has identifiable properties including sensible axes, labels, units, scales, clarity of presentation, and consistency with the notebook context.
-The model was not asked to interpret an arbitrary graph in isolation but to judge a contextualised visual output embedded within a constrained notebook workflow - a setting sufficiently structured for reliable relative judgements.

-The essays lie at the opposite end of this spectrum.
-The marker must balance academic content, relevance, argument structure, style, and overall coherence - judgements that are not necessarily illegitimate, but are less transparent and less easily stabilised across raters.
-The results suggest that once a task ceases to be strongly criterion-referenceable, both human and AI marking become vulnerable to distributional heuristics and central tendency effects.
+The code-plot task is not reducible to a single short answer but is similarly constrained in practice as a scientifically sound plot has identifiable properties such as sensible axes, labels, units, and scales, and consistency with the notebook context.
+Given the model judged a contextualised output embedded in a constrained workflow rather than an arbitrary graph in isolation the setting was structured enough for reliable relative judgements.
+Essays lie at the opposite end where the marker must balance content, relevance, argument structure, style, and coherence - judgements that are not illegitimate but are less transparent and less easily stabilised across raters.
+Once a task no longer supplies an explicit target, both human and AI marking become vulnerable to distributional heuristics and central-tendency effects.
 This likely reflects task structure at least as much as current model capability.